microsoft/azure-pipelines-agent/docs/start/envwin.md

 ## Visual Studio

 Even though not technically required by the agent, many build scenarios require Visual Studio installed to get all the tools.
 We recommend Visual Studio 2015 or later.

+Deployment Group members are users with permission to administer, manage, view, and use the group.